Budgeting

 5. Make Room in Your Budget for Irregular Expenses

 Tracking your expenses for a month will have given you a good idea of your regular spending habits.
 However, it may not cover the irregular expenses that every personal and family budget plan also has to deal with.
-This can include clothing, school fees, annual memberships, Christmas shopping, new tires, etc. To prevent these costs from breaking your carefully crafted budget, make room for a seasonal and unexpected expenses fund.
-For example, if your family budget lets you save $80 a month in this fund, then you’d be perfectly ready for a $400 seasonal expense 5 months later without scrambling to find extra money.
+Variable expenses can include clothing, school fees, annual memberships, Christmas shopping, new tires, etc. To prevent these costs from breaking your carefully crafted budget, make room for a seasonal and unexpected expenses fund.
+For example, if your family budget lets you save $80 a month in this fund, then you’d be perfectly ready for a $400 seasonal expense 5 months later without scrambling to find extra money in an emergency fund.
 Try to keep this separate from your emergency fund, which is meant to help you through financial emergencies.

 6. Put Your Home Budget Plan Into Action

 If you finished all the previous steps, then congrats, you made a budget!
 Now it’s time for the most important part of any plan: putting it into action.
 Ask yourself: Have I covered what I need (housing, food, utilities, transportation, etc.)?
-Have I factored in debt payments and put money aside for unexpected expenses, savings, and the fun stuff?
+Have I factored in debt payments and put money aside in a savings account for unexpected expenses, savings, and the fun stuff?
 You might discover that some parts of your budget need to be adjusted as you use it.
 That’s totally fine.
 Do whatever you need to fit the budget to your situation and your goals.
-This might include revisiting your expense tracking, rebalancing where your money is going, adjusting your goals, or reflecting on your needs vs. wants.
+This might include revisiting your expense tracking, reviewing your bank account statements, rebalancing where your money is going, adjusting your goals, or reflecting on your needs vs. wants.
 Let your budget grow alongside you and enjoy the feeling of making real progress towards your financial goals!

 How to Build a Budget that Works Every Time with a Paycheque Plan